appacademy/dotfiles/requirements/README.md

 ```

 ### Installing Atom packages

 Atom is the text editor that is used here at App academy.
+Atom packages
-Atom packages are plugins for the Atom text editor.
-Many of these plugins help with finding syntax errors or set development preferences, such as using the VIM commands.
-Take a look through the atom packages available by opening atom, clicking Atom => preferences => packages .
+are plugins for the Atom text editor.
+Take a look through the atom
+packages available by opening atom, clicking Atom => preferences =>
+packages .

 To install the necessary Atom packages for this course run

 ```
 apm install --packages-files "atom-packages.txt"
 ```